krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

     }
   ]
 }
 ```

 ### IAM Reports <a id="IAMReports"></a>

 - IAM Credential Reports: csv files, overview of IAM user __credentials status__ (password rotation, dates, MFA devices, access keys
 - IAM Advisor Reports: aws report, __lists services accessible to given user/group/role__
-- IAM Access Analyzer: aws report, improve security of your AWS setup by analyzing __resource permissions__, __seeresources shared with external identity__ per region
+- IAM Access Analyzer: aws report, improve security of your AWS setup by analyzing __resource permissions__, __see resources shared with external identity__ per region
   - see used and unused findings

 ### Type of Identities <a id="IAMIdentities"></a>

 ![ Type of Identities ](./images/Identity_types.jpg)

-__AWS Organizations__
-- management, billing, compliance enforcement for multiple aws accounts
-- define central configuration and __resource sharing__, __consolidated billing__ (volume discounts)
-- automated account creation, __service control policies__ (SCP)
-  - works at organization level: root, organizational units (OU) or individual accounts
-  - can only limit
-  - affects only member accounts in the OU.
-Have no effect on the management account
-  - aws evaluates SCPs in conjunction with IAM policies.
-Action must be allowed in IAM policy and not denied in SCP.
-  - The __default FullAWSAccess managed policy__ is attached to all services - it allows all (no restrictions)
-  - if SCP is missing (in OU) then it means deny
-  - for it to work you send invitation to other aws accounts that must accept invitation
-  - SCP is to control permissions, not to add permisions (to User)

 __Corporate Identity Federation__:
 - SAML 2.0 (Security Assertion Mark Up Language) to exchange identity and security information between identity provider and application
 - AWS IAM Federation – enables users sign-in to their AWS account with existing corporate credentials
+- You can configure IAM Federation with SAML 2.0 without using AWS Directory Service. users can authenticate through a third-party IdP (such as Microsoft Active Directory, Google, Okta, etc.)
 - Non-SAML options – AWS Directory Service for Microsoft Active Directory
 - AWS Organizations – Use AWS Single Sign On (SSO) to scale to multiple AWS Accounts (centrally manage access)